 Making sure the brunet was sleeping soundly, Naruto got up from the uncomfortable chair he had been sitting and sleeping in.
 It was still early in the morning and he had about two hours to get back home and go to school.
 All he had to do was read whatever Itachi had wanted him to look at beforehand.
 He quietly left the silent hospital room, making sure to close the door behind him without a sound.
 Taking his phone from his pocket, he opened one of the messages Itachi had sent him.
 It was the only one with instructions that he hadn't followed yet.
 Sighing to himself since the meaning of the message was still somewhat cryptic to him, Naruto quickly made his way towards the one office in this hospital that always had the answer.

-Standing in front of said office after a minute or two, Naruto could already hear loud snoring from inside.
+Standing in front of said office after a minute or two of walking, Naruto could already hear loud snoring from inside.
 He rolled his eyes and softly rapped on the door with his knuckles.
 The snoring abruptly stopped and was replaced by the noise of paper being shuffled and someone rummaging around the room.